2024-25 Ski Season Progress Report as of March 1, 2025

 Late October 2024 and early November saw moderate snowfall mostly in northern regions but then trending southeast into Colorado and New Mexico.
 Wolf Creek and Pajarito had widespread natural snow runs open by Nov.
 10. Mid-November storms concentrated in the Pacific Northwest, but later in the month spread inland, especially to central Colorado.
 Areas in or close to full operation at the end of November included Mt.
 Baker, Mammoth, Lookout Pass, Grand Targhee and Wolf Creek, with Whistler and Mt.
 Bachelor having deep enough snowpacks to be set for the holidays.
 December snowfall up to Christmas was concentrated in the Pacific Northwest with moderate snowfalls in adjacent regions while the Southwest was bone dry.
 Northwest storms were more intense during the holiday week and spread into more regions.

 California: Several small snowfalls through mid-November assisted snowmaking openings.
 Stronger storms over the last week of November totaled 4 feet at Mammoth and 1-3 feet at Tahoe based upon elevation, leaving Mammoth with by far the best conditions in the region.
 After two dry weeks it snowed 3+ feet northwest of Tahoe and about 2 feet elsewhere, followed by 1-2 feet Christmas Week.
-Low elevations at Tahoe still need more snow as Palisades' base has had only 23% as much snow as higher up vs. long term average of 61%.
 New Year's base depths averaged 2-4 feet at Tahoe and 4-5 feet at Mammoth.
-Early January snowfall was up to a foot, but there has been no snow since January 7 and none in sight for at least a week.
+Early January snowfall was up to a foot, but there was less than 4 inches snow the rest of January 7 aside from an isolated one foot storm east of Tahoe Jan.
+25. The early February AR snowed 4 feet above 8,000 feet NW of Tahoe and 2 feet south of Tahoe but was nearly all rain below 7,000 feet.
+The second February storm dumped 4.5 feet at Mammoth and 3 feet at Tahoe.
+The rest of February was warm and dry.
+Palisades' base has had only 27% as much snow as higher up vs. long term average of 61%.
 See Current California Ski Conditions for more details on Southern California and Mammoth.

 Area